Postgraduate Year Two (PGY2) Ambulatory Pharmacy Residency Program

-Residents will be expected to expand their skills as a clinical leader.
-They will be provided opportunities for personal growth, leadership development and pharmacy management.
 Each resident will complete two major quality improvement projects.
 One project will be presented as a poster at the ASHP Midyear Meeting.
-A second year-long project will be presented at the regional residency conference (Western States Conference) and submitted for publication.
-Residents will be asked to participate in various other quality improvement projects throughout the year.
+A second year-long project will be presented at the regional residency conference and submitted for publication.
+Residents will be asked to participate in various other quality improvement projects throughout the yea.

 Residents serve as preceptors for pharmacy students on APPE & IPPE rotations, pharmacy interns, and PGY1 residents.
+Residents will also prepare and deliver ongoing education presentations to medical residents, pharmacy staff, and other professional groups.
 Formal didactic training and teaching opportunities may be available through the University of Washington School of Pharmacy.

 Applicants must hold a Doctor of Pharmacy degree from an ACPE-accredited college and have completed, or in the process of completing, a PGY1 residency.
 They must be eligible for pharmacy licensure in Washington State.